alexshtf/alexshtf.github.io/_posts/2026-03-15-Spectrum-Banded.md

     fts.take(100)
 )
 ```
-Finally, the library comes with a set of _collector_ functions that iterate over the events and collect them to various data structured.
+Finally, the library comes with a set of _collector_ functions that iterate over the events and collect them into various data structures.
 Here it will be convenient to use `collect_pd`, which collects the event dicts into a Pandas DataFrame.
-So here is an example of collecting the above event stream into a data-frame, and then plotting the training and validation losses:
+So here is an example of collecting the above event stream into a data frame, and then plotting the training and validation losses:
 ```python
 training_log = fts.collect_pd(events)
 training_log.plot(x="step", y=["train_loss", "val_loss"], title='Dim = 3')